nbaglivo/observability_talk/PITCHME.md

 In other words, **observability** is a property of your system, you can have a low degree of observability, some degree or even high degree.

+It allows you to ask why it isn't working.
+An observable system is one you can fully interrogate.

 ---

 @title[Monitoring]

+### Monitoring.

 It gives you some degree of observability, but it only allows you to see things that you predicted that could happen.